CamillaSpi/Data-Analysis-Project/README.md

 # First Task
 ## Overview
-Starting from a data set consisting of n = 70 observations of a dependent variable Y and p = 50 regressors Xj (j = 1 = 2..., p) potentially useful for predicting Y, it was necessary, after comparing different regression techniques, to identify the linear model that minimises the prediction error on a test set and to estimate the coefficients of the independent variables significant for the prediction of Y, using the 80% of the dataset for the training and the other 20 % for the test.
+Starting from a data set consisting of n = 70 observations of a dependent variable Y and p = 50 regressors Xj (j = 1,2...,p) potentially useful for predicting Y, it was necessary, after comparing different regression techniques, to identify the linear model that minimises the prediction error on a test set and to estimate the coefficients of the independent variables significant for the prediction of Y, using the 80% of the dataset for the training and the other 20 % for the test.
 The result obtained on this task supports the next one if the estimated values of the βj coefficients are divided by 100 and rounded to the nearest integer.
 The integers thus obtained represent the ASCII decimal codes of alphanumeric characters which, ordered by increasing values of j, will form a string which will represent a clue to the solution of the second task.
 ## Development